antoinepryy/TDA602-language-based-security/README.md

 - The `safeWithdraw` function is implemented in the `Wallet` class.
 - The `Pocket` class also suffers from possible race conditions, since it contains a method that is able to perform a write in a file.
 We have to ensure that this is done in a thread-safe manner.
 - These protections are enough because `Pocket` & `Wallet` classes were the only ones that were allowed to perform any form of writing and since all other classes don't rely on data writes in order to run, we are sure that our program does not contain data races issues anymore.
+- To fix this program, we used a lock to perform operations in parallel without incoherence between our wallet and pocket files.
+A FileLock class is used for each file to ensure that critical functions are not executed at the same time. `FileLock lock = file.getChannel().lock();` is a blocking call, meaning that each thread will wait to obtain the lock to write or read the files.

 ![Thread-Safe Version](/assets/lab1/thread-safe.PNG)

-The thread safe withdraw function implemented in `Wallet` class
+The thread safe withdraw function implemented in `Wallet` class :

 ```java